The State of Safety in New Mexico 2023

-Attitudes about crime and safety vary wildly in New Mexico.
-According to our State of Safety survey, 4 in 10 New Mexico residents say they worry about their safety every day, but even fewer think New Mexico is a safe place to live.
-Just 3 in 10 New Mexicans feel safe calling New Mexico home, putting The Land of Enchantment in third place for where people feel least safe overall.
+Attitudes about crime and safety show high levels of concern and experience with crime in New Mexico.
+According to our State of Safety survey, 56% of New Mexico respondents say they worry about their safety every day—the seventh-highest level of concern in the US.
+Just one in four New Mexicans feel safe calling New Mexico home, putting The Land of Enchantment in third place for where people feel least safe overall.

 In this report